 Overview

-The health system members of the Milwaukee Health Care Partnership (MHCP) (Ascension Wisconsin, Aurora Health, Children’s Wisconsin, and Froedtert Health) helped launch the MHCP Health Improvement Fund with United Way of Greater Milwaukee & Waukesha County in 2011 to support organizations that provide health care and support services for low-income, underserved populations in Milwaukee County, with the aim of improving health outcomes and advancing health equity.
+The health system members of the Milwaukee Health Care Partnership (MHCP) - Ascension Wisconsin, Aurora Health Care, Children’s Wisconsin, and Froedtert Health - helped launch the MHCP Mental Health Improvement Fund with United Way of Greater Milwaukee & Waukesha County in 2024 to support organizations that increase access to mental and behavioral health treatment services for low-income, underserved populations in Milwaukee County, with the aim of improving mental health outcomes and advancing health equity.

-MHCP Health Improvement Fund (HIF) grants are one-time grants to non-profit, health and human service agencies in Milwaukee County.
+MHCP Mental Health Improvement Fund (MHIF) grants are one-time grants to non-profit, health and human service agencies in Milwaukee County.

 Criteria